sarahciston/codingcare/posts/0critintro.md

 >"the pre-Industrial craftsman didn’t seem to have secret tricks as much as he had lots of opportunities to practice and become swift." [@schwarzAnarchistToolChest2010]
 >"The mere act of owning real tools and having the power to use them is a radical and rare idea that can help change the world around us." [@schwarzAnarchistToolChest2010]

 Craft suggests more time spent with one's objects and materials — allowing for repair, error, and air.
-For woodworker Christopher Schwarz, it means simple tools known well, a toolbox that can be carried with you anywhere in order to complete your work, providing freedom and autonomy [@schwarzAnarchistToolChest2010].
+For woodworker Christopher Schwarz, it means simple tools known well, a small collection of tools in a toolbox that can be carried with you anywhere in order to complete your work, providing freedom and autonomy [@schwarzAnarchistToolChest2010].
 It accumulates through simple gestures repeated until they become habit (muscle memory, durational practices, implicit knowledge), repeated until they become complex patterns (quilts, quines rice kolams), repeated until they make space for other things to happen in their presence (sewing circles, hacker spaces, political action).
 Imagine if machine learning systems were built from these operating principles instead of requiring massive financial resources, natural resource, and human resources to operate.

 Builder Alexander Langland returns to the older definition of 'craeft' as a lifesustaining skill built over generations.
 He sees craftwork as holistic interrelation rather than individual objects or skills.
 He says, "Crafts have always been determined by the immediate environment, and indexed to the resources of the natural world."
 Imagine if we saw technology's global supply chains as the integrated lifecycle of care that Langland describes, which starts with: